132nd-etcher/docs/EDLM proposal/intro.md

 * Increase the quality and consistency of the (already astonishingly excellent) documentation;
-* Allow for easier collaboration and review of proposed and published documents;
+* Allow for easier collaboration while writing, reviewing and publishing documentation;
 * Maintain an easy work flow for everyone.

 What I'm mainly trying to get rid of: